 Let the Testing Begin

 These five bowls: Dogit Go Slow Anti Gulp bowl, Outward Hound Fun Feeder Slow bowl, Smarter Paws Slow Feeding bowl, Super Design Gobble-Stop Slow Feeder bowl and the Jasgood Slow Eating bowl have been tested by many of our dogs at the shelter.
 Breakfast time as you can imagine is an exciting part of the day for our dogs and they all love their food.
 Some gulp it down, others prefer to snack on it throughout the day; some like to play with their bowls when empty, others don’t give them a backwards glance.
-All six of these bowls have been put through their paces, received intriguing looks, lots of smelling, prodding, licking and chewing.
+All five of these bowls have been put through their paces, received intriguing looks, lots of smelling, prodding, licking and chewing.
 Let’s take a look at how they stood up to our doggies testing.